Riedlhütte narrow-gauge railway

-The Riedlhütte narrow-gauge railway (German Feld- und Waldbahn Riedlhütte e.V.) is a not for profit light railway in Sankt Oswald-Riedlhütte in the Bayerischer Wald.
+The Riedlhütte narrow-gauge railway (Feld- und Waldbahn Riedlhütte e.V.) is a not-for-profit light railway in Sankt Oswald-Riedlhütte in the Bayerischer Wald, Bavaria, Germany.

 Track

-The one-kilometre-long (1000 yd) track has a gauge of and runs in an east-west direction.
+The 1 km track has a gauge of and runs in an east-west direction.
 There are four stations: Ohebrücke near the parking lot, Riedlhütte at the club house, Badeweiher at the lake and Krummwiese.